islishude/web3-cli/README.md

 ## Install

-Download it in the latest [release page](https://github.com/goreleaser/example/releases/latest).
+You can download the binary in the latest [release page](https://github.com/islishude/web3-cli/releases/latest).

-Install with docker
+or you have docker

 ```
 docker pull ghcr.io/islishude/web3-cli